 The range of 3d printer filaments used for 3D printing is growing and this makes it possible for the price to decrease over the last years.
 But, in the same way as the machine operation costs, in comparison to traditional methods, the overall cost are a lot lower.

 One of the biggest advantages of 3D printing is that it can also help to reduce the amount of distance that a product will travel.
 As 3D printers can create a product from start to finish, it enables designers to design the product in one country, email it to another country in preparation for production.
 There is no requirement to create prototypes that have to be moved around from factory to factory in order to complete the process.
 This makes 3D printing an industry that can be created around the world without leaving a footprint.
 Therefore, there is a reduction in shipping, air travel and road travel.

 Next to the design and production of prototypes, it’s also possible for spare parts to be produced on site and that can help to significantly reduce the carbon footprint.

 The traditional manufacturing process is mostly a subtractive process, where the raw material gets wasted and reused over and over again, this results in high costs and waste.
 An advantage of 3D printing is the unique way it builds the product with very little waste, this is called additive manufacturing.
 While the more traditional methods will have waste that can be re-used or recycled it still takes time and effort to determine just how and when the waste will be used.
-This makes 3D printing a very sustainable option.
+This even makes large volume 3D printer a very sustainable option.

 Thermoplastic materials, for instance, can be melted, cured (cooled down such that they become solid), melted again, cured again, and so forth.
 Therefore manufacturing ‘waste’ can be reused (thus preventing it from becoming “waste” in the first place).